facebook/docusaurus/packages/create-docusaurus/templates/shared/docs/intro.md

 The command also installs all necessary dependencies you need to run Docusaurus.

+**Important!** There may be some vulnerabilities found during installation.
+You will want to review & resolve those before going live.

 ## Start your site

 Run the development server: